 Neem oil is an organic fungicide and insecticide that can be used for the prevention and control of pests in farming.
 A suitable surfactant should be used to mix neem oil in water before use on plants.

-Control of Diseases in Tomato Farming in Nigeria
+13. Disease Control in Tomato Farming

 From what I have observed over a period of 10 years in tomato farming in Nigeria, mites attack, bacteria wilt, mosaic viral infection and blight diseases are the commonest diseases of tomato plants.
 The first guard against diseases in tomato farming is to buy treated seeds from credible suppliers.
 The second step is to use a sterile media in seedlings trays to raise your tomato seedlings.